Our World. What does that mean? It can mean a great many things, and those meanings greatly depend on our worldview.

 Every society began with the most basic structure, subsistence tribal living with our world and resources immediate and familiar.
 Many cultivated self-sustaining gardens, commonly called food forests.
 Some still continue this way of life.

 Through exploration, trade and conquest, nations develop, expanding our world and resources, increasing influence, affluence, social stratification and innovation.
-Social stratification is amplified as the more affluent gather more influence.
+Social stratification is amplified as the more affluent gather more influence by insinuating control over resources or outright taking by force.
 Affluence enables scholarly pursuits that buildup knowledge resources and encourages innovation.
 Even while not knowing what’s beyond the oceans, scholars are able to obtain a worldview that encompasses a planet and beyond.
 Yet with high status exclusiveness and war, this knowledge and its innovations become lost.
 Imperial collapse contracts our world to a tribal level, and renewal of exploration, trade, conquest, and scholarship expands it again.

 Scholarly resources return and when they become more openly shared, while social stratification remains, knowledge becomes selectively restricted by those of influential high status to ensure their influence continues that of which perpetuates social stratification.
 Exploration, trade and conquest goes on, producing new innovations in ships that allow for armed fleets to explore and conquer what lay beyond the oceans.
 Lands are discovered, so far and foreign as to be considered new and other worlds.
 These new worlds become part of our world that again further our resources, innovation, affluence, influence, and social stratification.